BackpackGearTest

 Company Note

-Hilleberg is a family business that is much better known in Europe than in the United States.
-The children of founder Bo Hilleberg are now in charge of operations, with Rolf Hilleberg running the company's European operation and Petra Hilleberg the United States subsidiary Hilleberg USA, based in Seattle, Washington.
-The Hilleberg.com website has separate pages, with different formats (and different prices) but comparable product information, for North America and Europe; the European site is accessible in Swedish and German as well as English.
+Hilleberg, much better known in Europe than in the United States, is a family business that is now run by the children of founder Bo Hilleberg.
+Rolf Hilleberg runs the company's European operation and Petra Hilleberg the United States subsidiary Hilleberg USA, based in Seattle, Washington.
+The Hilleberg.com website has separate pages, with different formats and different prices but comparable product information, for North America and Europe.
+The European site is accessible in Swedish and German as well as English.
 Each site includes a large amount of helpful information (fun reading, too) about Hilleberg's history, design, manufacture, materials, and philosophy; additional information about tents in general; and photo galleries of the tents in various field locations around the world.

-The North American website lists twenty-two dealers in fifteen states, and notes that Hilleberg will ship any tent free to any US location.
+The North American website lists its dealers in the United States, and notes that Hilleberg will ship any tent free to any US location.
 Elsewhere Hilleberg will ship (not free) to any country in which it does not have a dealer.
-Today that's any country except Austria, Belgium, Denmark, Finland, Germany, Japan, the Netherlands, Norway, Switzerland, Sweden, and the United Kingdom.

 Hilleberg manufactures all its tents in its own factory in Estonia.